 - If market conditions change, be ready to react.
 When the stock market falls, you can avoid going down with the ship.
 Keep prevailing market conditions in mind when making decisions.

 - Learn from your mistakes.
-You could easily make a mistake when you buy Amazon stock, whether you’re a beginner or an expert investor.
+You could easily make a mistake when you buy Amazon shares, whether you’re a beginner or an expert investor.
 If things don’t go to plan be sure to analyse your mistakes.
 Figure out what went wrong and how you can improve.
 You can apply these lessons in the future and produce better results.

 Unsure which platforms to use?